-Skip to main content
+Skip to content

 Faculty & Advising

-Two faculty members serve as advisers to all students in the program, providing information about program requirements, the online learning environment, capstone project research and more.
-Although not career counselors, advisers can also help students connect with various career resources and develop strategies for finding and evaluating capstones and job opportunities.
+Although not career counselors, our advisers can also help students connect with career resources and develop strategies to find and evaluate capstones and job opportunities.

 Program Faculty